 The Housing application and contract (application and contract are all one process) are located within a student's myWSU portal.
 When a student logs in, they will look under the Student Tools headline in the center column and select the Campus Housing link.
-If you are wanting to move in for the Spring 2021 semester, select the 2020-2021 Academic year Housing Application.
-If you are wanting to move in in the Fall of 2021, please fill out the 2021-2022 application.
+If you are wanting to move in for the Spring 2022 semester, select the Spring Only Application.
+Once the application and payments are complete, you will receive an email from our Assignments Coordinator regarding your next steps and a room assignment.
+If you are wanting to move in in the Fall of 2022, please fill out the 2022-2023 application.

-In the spring, the page to select a room will be unlocked and we will notify you that you can go back into the application and select your room and meal plan.
+For students applying for the 2022-23 Academic Year, the page to select a room will be unlocked in late March, so that you can go back into the application and select your room and meal plan.
+You will be notified via email when this page is available to you.
 In the summer, more pages will be unlocked so students can go back in and tell us their planned arrival date, and whether they want to purchase any optional rentals (like loft kits, safes, etc).

 Please review the Contract Terms and Conditions for full details on the contract.